MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgPolicyDefaultAppManagementPolicy.md

 # Update-MgPolicyDefaultAppManagementPolicy

 ## SYNOPSIS
-Update the navigation property defaultAppManagementPolicy in policies
+Update the properties of a tenantAppManagementPolicy object.

 ## SYNTAX